andrewharabor/pydeepnet/README.md

 This trains the network for 5 epochs and a mini batch size of 32.
 Afterwards, the network's predictions are stored in an array.

-For a more detailed description of what PyNet provides, see the [documentation](DOCUMENTATION.md).
+For a more detailed description of what PyDeepNet provides, see the [documentation](DOCUMENTATION.md).

 ## Example - MNIST Digit Classification

-In [`mnist.py`](src/example/mnist.py), there is a complete example of how PyNet might be used to classify digits from the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+In [`mnist.py`](src/example/mnist.py), there is a complete example of how PyDeepNet might be used to classify digits from the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.

 ### Data Format and Preprocessing